-Figure 2 Australian versus US Household Debt-to-Gross Domestic Product Ratios
+FIGURE 2 ABOUT HERE: Australian vs US Household Debt to GDP Ratios

-Sources: RBA Bulletin; Federal Reserve Board Flow of Funds ltab1d, atab6d.
+RBA Bulletin; FRB Flow of Funds ltab1d, atab6d

-Reserve Bank of Australia's Governor Stevens put this proposition to the Parliamentary Standing Committee on Economics, Finance and Public Administration in 2007, in answering whether 'cheaply available credit' had influenced asset prices:
+Attempts to explain increasing debt as merely an equilibrium response to falling interest rates do not withstand scrutiny.
+RBA Governor Stevens put this proposition to the Parliamentary Standing Committee on Economics and Finance in 2007, in answering whether 'cheaply available credit' had influenced asset prices:

 The rough statistic that I have quoted many times was that the average rate of interest was about half; that meant you could service twice as big a debt.
 Guess what?
 That is exactly what occurred, and that had a very profound effect on asset values.
-[Standing Committee on Economics, Finance and Public Administration 2007, p.
-26]
+Standing Committee On Economics (2007, p.
+26)

-If this were true, then interest payments to GDP would have remained approximately constant as interest rates fell, rose and fell again over 1990-2008.
-At the aggregate level and at the two extremes-1990, when the average interest rate was almost 20 per cent, and 2008, when 'peak debt' occurred-this statement appears to be relatively correct.
-However, over time, the debt service ratio was not constant, but fell substantially as interest rates also fell, only to rise back to 1990 levels by 2008.
+If this were true, then interest payments to GDP would have remained roughly constant as interest rates fell, rose and fell again over 1990-2008.
+At the aggregate level and at the two extremes-1990, when the average interest rate was almost 20 per cent, and 2008, when 'Peak Debt' occurred-this statement appears approximately correct.
+However over time the debt service ratio was not constant, but fell substantially as interest rates also fell, only to rise back to 1990 levels by 2008.